veyrich/qe-on-gcp/gke/run/README.md

 Use the Google Cloud console ([console.cloud.google.com](http://console.cloud.google.com)) or gcloud to create a GKE Autopilot cluster.

+## Install kubectl

+Depending on your installation use one of the two comamnds below to install kubectl:

+`gcloud components install kubectl`

+OR

+`sudo apt-get install kubectl`

 ## Get credentials

 `gcloud container clusters get-credentials <cluster-name> --region <region>`